faithnielsen2020/GymMembersService_WebAPI/README.md

   **Controller -> GymMembersController.cs** .

-* To return all the records from the DB *
+* To return all the records from the DB
   Example: <http://localhost:53410/api/members/>

-* To return only one record from the DB * Example:<http://localhost:53410/api/members/24>
+* To return only one record from the DB Example:<http://localhost:53410/api/members/24>

-* To update an existing record with the ID *
+* To update an existing record with the ID
   Example: <http://localhost:53410/api/members/24>

 * To delete a record with the ID 24 Example:<http://localhost:53410/api/members/24>

-* To create a new object with the given parameters and save it in the DB *.
+* To create a new object with the given parameters and save it in the DB.
   Example:<http://localhost:portNumber/api/members/>

 * The services can be called via Postman or a Web Browser.